plasmicapp/plasmic/CONTRIBUTING.md

 - Does your component behave well in the Studio in **both** editing and live preview modes?
 - Do _all_ of the props and slots work correctly?
+- Have component tests been added to loader-tests to ensure that it works?

 Remember that your package will be used by a wide variety of users, so it's important to have easy-to-use components, with good descriptions.